Gellybean/Mathfinder-Bot/var.md

  - —`List-Bonus` Lists all bonuses applied to stats.

  - —`List-Weapons` Lists all available weapons.
-   - `value` *optional.* You can specify a value to get more detailed information on a single weapon.
+   - `var-name` *optional.* You can specify a value to get more detailed information on a single weapon.

  - —`List-Armor` Lists all available armor.
-   - `value` *optional.* You can specify a value to get more detailed information on a piece of armor.
+   - `var-name` *optional.* You can specify a value to get more detailed information on a piece of armor.

  - —`List-Shapes` Lists all available creature shapes.
-   - `value` *optional.* You can specify a value to get more detailed information on a single shape.
+   - `var-name` *optional.* You can specify a value to get more detailed information on a single shape.

  - —`Remove-Variable` Removes a Stat, Expression, Row, or Grid.
    - `var-name` The variable name to remove.